► Mercedes CLA vs A-Class saloon

 ► Blurred class lines are confusing us

-My head is in a spin.
-Didn’t we already see Mercedes take the covers off a stretched, swooping A-Class in the middle of 2018?
+My question still stands: didn’t we already see Mercedes take the covers off a stretched, swooping A-Class in the middle of 2018?
 That one, clunkily-named the A-Class Saloon (or Sedan in other markets) has four doors, a sleek look and the same engine range as the A-Class hatch.

 That was already confusing to start with; why didn’t they call it the CLA?
 Mercedes told us, at the time of the Saloon’s reveal, that they were still working on a CLA coupe, which would be something different.
 A ‘coupe’.